naveenspace7/naveenspace7.github.io/about.md

 <!-- He hold a Master's degree in Embedded Systems and  -->

 He is most familiar with programming STM32, TI CC1xxx, nRF51/nRF52 and ESP32 microcontroller.
-He hold a Master of Science degree in Embedded Systems and a Bachelor of Technology degree in Electronics and Communications Engineering.
+He holds a Master of Science degree in Embedded Systems and a Bachelor of Technology degree in Electronics and Communications Engineering.

 ## Skills